 First of all, you are legally obliged to stop and check with the driver of the other car to make sure that they haven’t been hurt.

 Even if you don’t think that any damage has occurred from the collision, you need to stop and find out for sure what the extent of any damage has been.
-It’s never a good idea to admit that you’re fully responsible for the accident, even if there is no doubt that you caused the car collision since your insurance company is charged with the requirement of investigating the incident and determining where any fault might lie.
+It’s never a good idea to admit that you’re fully responsible for the accident since your insurance company has the requirement of investigating the incident and determining where any fault might lie.

 You may not be aware of this, but the contract you signed with your insurance company requires that you never admit responsibility or liability for an accident, even if you are definitely the cause.
 Getting into a contract with an insurance company makes them your representative, and you should give them the opportunity to go ahead and represent you.